fatonhoti/pong/README.md

   <h3 align="center">Classic Pong</h3>

   <p align="center">
-    A mini-project to practise Object-oriented programming and learn a little bit of PyGame.
+    A mini-project to practice Object-oriented programming and learn a little bit of PyGame.
   </p>
 </div>